yuriploc/koa-regiment/README.md

   deadline: 5000, // Milliseconds to wait for worker to gracefully die before forcing death }
 ```

+#### Note

+If you're using `koa-joi-router`, make sure you use this middleware *before* the router, otherwise you won't have the benefits of it.

 #### Why would you want this?